Pole dynamics and an integral of motion for multiple SLE(0): Real Rational Functions and Loewner Flow

-\begin{proof}[Proof of Theorem \ref{thm: Z}] Write $Z = Z_{\alpha}$ and $U_j = U_{\alpha,j}$ throughout.
+Now we prove that $U_{\alpha,j} = \partial_j \log Z_{\alpha}$ for $j=1,\ldots,2n$.
+Write $Z = Z_{\alpha}$ throughout.
 Strict positivity of $Z$ follows from the $x_j$ assumed to be real and distinct and the $\zeta_k$ always appearing in complex conjugate pairs.
-For the derivative, using expression \eqref{eq: Z} for $Z$ and computing $\dell_{x_j} \log Z$ directly we have
+For the differentiability of $Z$ we observe that smoothness of the pole functions follows from the fact that for each $\bfs x$ they obey the stationary relation \eqref{eq: stationary}.
+Indeed, the stationary relation \eqref{eq: stationary} together with the implicit function theorem implies that there is a neighborhood of $\bfs x$ on which the poles $\zeta_{\alpha,k} = \zeta_{\alpha,k}(\bfs x)$ are smooth functions of the critical points.
+We use the existence and continuity of the first and second order partial derivatives to compute $\partial_j \log Z$.
+Indeed, using expression \eqref{eq: Z} for $Z$ and computing $\dell_{j} \log Z$ directly we have

 For the last two terms use the stationary relation \eqref{eq: stationary} to obtain